-- 1. Press the Next key until the top line of the display shows Set Point Switch.
+- 1. Press the Next key long to switch to the configuration menu until the top line of the display shows Set Point Switch.
 The currently selected mode is displayed on the lower part of the display. - 2.
 Press the Up key or the Down key to toggle selection. - 3.
 When ISP is displayed, the controller uses it's own setpoint.
 When ESP is displayed, the controller uses a setpoint from an external source.
 This could for example be the output of another controller, as in a cascade arrangement.
 In this lab, the external setpoint comes from Simulink.